dnutiu/ndiff/readme.md

 ## Installation

-You may install and play around with the program using the command line:
+You can install and play around with the program using the command line:

 ```bash
 cargo install --git https://github.com/dnutiu/ndiff
 ```

+To use the program run: `ndiff a.txt b.txt`